Rachael Rollins: Tenure

 Rollins succeeded John P. Pappas, who was appointed by Governor Charlie Baker to serve as Suffolk County district attorney from September 26, 2018, completing the final months of Daniel F. Conley's 16-year term.

-In March 2019, she laid out a memorandum on resolving petty crimes without jail time.
+In March 2019, Rollins laid out a memorandum on resolving petty crimes without jail time.
 In her capacity as district attorney, she required prosecutors to visit jails.
 Rollins endorsed New York City councilwoman Tiffany Cabán in the Democratic primary for Queens County District Attorney.

 A study by economists at Rutgers University, Texas A&M University, and New York University found that Rollins's policy change whereby nonviolent misdemeanor offenses would not be prosecuted did not lead to an increase in crime rates and that it reduced the likelihood that nonviolent misdemeanor offenders would be arrested in the future.

 Cash bail

 After campaigning on a platform that included reducing the use of cash bail, Rollins has since critiqued the Massachusetts Bail Fund for securing the release of incarcerated people charged with violent felonies from pretrial detention.
 After a person bailed out by the Massachusetts Bail Fund allegedly committed another sexual assault following their release, Rollins became embroiled in a debate over the nature of cash bail, with critics arguing that bail should not be used to keep individuals incarcerated who cannot pay, and community safety should be ensured through other methods.
-Rollins faced further criticism when her office successfully secured an increase in the bail of a person experiencing homelessness who was charged with armed robbery when learning he would be bailed out by the fund.
+Rollins faced further criticism when her office successfully secured an increase in the bail of a homeless man who was charged with armed robbery when learning he would be bailed out by the fund.